kleinay/QASem/README.md

       'contextual_question': 'Where does Tom bring the dog?'}], 'predicate_idx': 1,
     'predicate': 'brings',
-    'verb_form': 'bring'}]}]
+    'verb_form': 'bring'}]}
+  ],
+  'qadiscourse': []
+ }
  ```

-`detection_threshold` is the threshold for the nominalization detection model, where a higher threshold (e.g. `0.8`) means capturing less nominal predicates with higher confidence of them being, in context, verb-derived event markers.
+`nominalization_detection_threshold` is the threshold for the nominalization detection model, where a higher threshold (e.g. `0.8`) means capturing less nominal predicates with higher confidence of them being, in context, verb-derived event markers.
 Default threshold is `0.7`.